Tearsheet

 AI Analysis | Feedback

-Rachel Haurwitz, PhD, President and Chief Executive Officer
+Rachel Haurwitz, PhD - President and Chief Executive Officer

-Sri Ryali, MBA, Chief Financial Officer
+Sri Ryali - Chief Financial Officer

-Tim Kelly, Chief Technology Officer
+Tim Kelly - Chief Technology Officer

-Ruhi Khan, Chief Business Officer
+Ruhi Khan - Chief Business Officer

 AI Analysis | Feedback